Willys accessibility in e-commerce

 What do the users say of current mobile platform?

-Key Insights: Plenty of improvements to work with the interface.
+Plenty of improvements to work with the interface.

 Poor contrast